nashqueue/comos-tutorial-blog/tutorial.md

 where:

 - updatePost is the message name
-- index is the post which the user want to change
+- index is the post which the user wants to change
 - body is the new text of the post

-This `ignite scaffold message` command modifies and creates the same set of files as the `createPost` message.
+This `ignite scaffold message` command modifies and creates the same set of files as the `ignite scaffold message` command.

-### Add the updatePost Message
+### Add the voteOnPost Message

-To create the `voteOnPost` for the nameservice module:
+To create the `voteOnPost` message for the blog module use:

 ```bash
 ignite scaffold message voteOnPost index upvotes downvotes